pluto-lang/pluto/docs/dev_guide/extend-sdk.en.md

   - Define two types of functional interfaces in the Client SDK:
     - An interface for defining runtime functionality methods, called the Client Interface.
     - An interface for defining infrastructure-related methods, called the Infra Interface.
+    - An interface that includes attributes generated at compile-time and accessed at runtime, referred to as a Prop Interface.
   - Define a resource operation interface in the Client SDK to expose the functionality methods for the resource.
 - Adding a new implementation for the resource type
   - Create a class implementation for the Client Interface in the Client SDK and bind it through the `buildClient` method of the resource type.